Content available in: العربية (Arabic)

 “Many poultry products on the foodservice side, originate from imported poultry.
 Consequently, exporting countries are even more hit by the situation, than those countries with a high self-sufficiency rate”, according to Mulder.

 “On top of this, the African Swine Fever (ASF) pandemic which started in China, also changed the global trade landscape.
 Particularly China, Vietnam and the Philippines were and are still severely hit by ASF.
 These countries have a strong tradition in pork on the menu.
 However, because of the culling of a major share of the pig herd in these countries, they started importing pork.
 This situation created additional opportunities for pork exporting countries like the EU.
 Even complete carcasses are being shipped to China in order to meet the demand for pork in this country.”

 “On the other hand, poultry is a good alternative as a replacement for pork”, says Mulder.
 “Again, by far the biggest market is China.
 This opened up a compensatory market for major poultry exporting countries like USA, Brazil and “runner up” Russia!
 Currently, poultry shipments are even taken by refrigerated train cargo from Russia to China.

 Meanwhile, China is expanding domestic poultry production as well.
 An expected increase of 12 percent will be realized this year, while pig herds have started to rebuild.”

-Mulder expects the pig sector to have been recovered from the ASF pandemic in about 4 to 5 years.
-He does not expect consumer preferences to permanently have been shifted from pork to white meat like poultry.
+Mulder expects the pig sector to have recovered from the ASF pandemic in about 4 to 5 years.
+He does not expect consumer preferences to have permanently shifted from pork to white meat like poultry.
 As a result, an oversupply of poultry in China is to be expected in the coming years.

 “Eventually this will significantly impact global trade in both pork and poultry”, Nan-Dirk Mulder concludes.
 “Key challenge for producers under volatile market conditions is to balance supply and demand.
 The experience so far this year has shown how difficult this is.”